Cold calling is dead. Cold calling died years ago, actually. Cold calling is a waste of money and a drain on your time you don’t need.

 Anyone who gets paid to create content for companies that sell services to salespeople and sales organizations.

 The fact that someone is a writer for a blog belonging to a company in the sales space is no evidence that they have the expertise or credibility to speak about cold calling.
-A writer isn’t a salesperson, sales manager, or sales leader.
+A writer isn’t a sales rep, sales manager, or sales leader.
 They don’t make cold calls.
 They don’t have qualified cold calling tips they don’t know anything about sales strategy or the sales process.

 Anyone who sends emails offering you lead generation services and promising to build your funnel using email.